 Papillae can become enlarged for a variety of reasons.
 Most of the time, these reasons aren’t serious.
-See your doctor if the bumps are persistent, are growing or spreading, or are making it hard to eat.
+See your doctor if the bumps are persistent, growing or spreading, or making it hard to eat.

 About half of us experience lie bumps at some point.
 These little white or red bumps form when papillae become irritated and slightly swollen.
 It’s not always clear why this happens, but it may be related to stress, hormones, or particular foods.
 Although they can be uncomfortable, lie bumps aren’t serious and usually clear up without treatment and within a few days.
 However, the bumps can recur.

 Eruptive lingual papillitis is most common among children and is likely contagious.
 It can be accompanied by fever and swollen glands.
 It is sometimes associated with a viral infection.
 It generally doesn’t require treatment and clears up within two weeks, but it can recur.
 Saltwater rinses or cold, smooth foods may provide some relief.